All Products

 Select items to which you want to apply the template on the Protected Objects and Protected Object Groups tabs.
 For more information, see Configure protected objects and protected object groups.

-A protected object or protected object group can be associated with multiple protection templates of the IP address blacklist module.
+A protected object or group can be associated with multiple protection templates.
 If you set a default protection template, all protected objects and protected object groups are selected by default.
-If you do not set a default template, no protected objects or protected object groups are selected by default.
-You can manually modify the selection of protected objects and protected object groups.
+If not, no protected objects or groups are selected by default.
+You can manually modify the selection of protected objects and groups.

 By default, a newly created protection template is enabled.
 You can perform the following operations on the template in the template list: